 Generally, Swiss tribunals allocate legal costs in proportion to the success of the parties on the merits of the case.
 Further circumstances (such as the procedural behaviour of the parties) are sometimes considered as well.

 In Switzerland, an arbitral award may be challenged before the Swiss Federal Tribunal.
-The available grounds are expressly noted in Article 190.2 PILA and can be summarised as follows:
+The available grounds are expressly noted in Article 190.2 of the PILA and can be summarised as follows:

 The challenge application must be submitted to the Swiss Federal Tribunal within 30 days of the date of receipt of the award, and must specifically demonstrate that at least one of the above reasons for challenge applies to the award at issue.
 The Swiss Federal Tribunal invites the counterparty and the arbitral tribunal to submit comments (unless a challenge is considered as evidently inadmissible or unfounded by the Swiss Federal Tribunal), and typically decides within a timeframe of four to six months in total.

-Moreover, the Swiss Federal Tribunal has admitted requests for the exceptional legal remedy of the so-called 'revision' against binding awards (decisions of the Swiss Federal Tribunal Nos 122 III 492 and 134 III 286), which is only available if sufficient reasons are discovered after an award was rendered.
+Moreover, the Swiss Federal Tribunal has admitted requests for the exceptional legal remedy of the so-called "revision" against binding awards (decisions of the Swiss Federal Tribunal Nos 122 III 492 and 134 III 286), which is only available if sufficient reasons are discovered after an award was rendered.
 Sufficient reasons for a revision include fundamental procedural defects, violation of the European Convention on Human Rights, and other grounds, such as discovery of new material facts or criminal behaviour which affected the award.
 The respective jurisprudence of the Swiss Federal Tribunal has served as a basis for the formal inclusion of the revision in the Swiss lex arbitri (see section on the revised Swiss lex arbitri below).

 A request for revision on the grounds of newly discovered facts must be submitted within 90 days of the discovery of such new facts.

-Further, the revised law now expressly provides for limited grounds for a revision in international arbitration, namely, (i) discovery of new material facts, (ii) criminal behaviour which affected the award, (iii) discovery of new circumstances which give rise to doubts as to an arbitrator's independence or impartiality (Article 190a.1 of the revised PILA).
+Further, the revised law now expressly provides for limited grounds for a revision in international arbitration, namely, (i) discovery of new material facts, (ii) criminal behaviour which affected the award, and (iii) discovery of new circumstances which give rise to doubts as to an arbitrator's independence or impartiality (Article 190a.1 of the revised PILA).
 Furthermore, the revision provides for the right of a party to request from the arbitral tribunal the correction of typos, the explanation of unclear or ambiguous considerations and the rendering of an additional award on any claims not dealt with (Article 189a.1 of the revised PILA).
 Finally, the revision clarifies that a revision has in any event to be submitted within ten years of the award coming into legal force, with the exception of criminal behaviour which affected the award (Article 190a.2 of the revised PILA).

-If no party is domiciled in Switzerland, the parties may exclude any challenge proceedings (Article 192 PILA).
+If no party is domiciled in Switzerland, the parties may exclude any challenge proceedings (Article 192 of the PILA).

 The Swiss Federal Tribunal does not review the merits of the case, unless it is indispensable in order to review issues of (i) arbitral jurisdiction or (ii) substantive public policy.

 Switzerland has signed and ratified the New York Convention (without reservations; see also 3.1 Enforceability).

-The applicable state court jurisdiction and the details of the enforcement procedure are provided for in Articles 335 et seq CCP and the Swiss Debt Enforcement and Insolvency Act.
+The applicable state court jurisdiction and the details of the enforcement procedure are provided for in Articles 335 et seq CPC and the Swiss Debt Enforcement and Insolvency Act.